10 Cool Things to do in Nuuk Greenland

 Nuuk is the largest city and the capital of Greenland, but by no means does that entail that this is a large place to visit.
 Far from it, this tiny capital is, in fact, one of the smallest capital cities in the world, with a population of just 17,000 residents by the best of estimates.

-Despite its small stature in comparison to the rest of the world, Nuuk is big in Greenland, being the site of government, museums and being the cultural and culinary heartland of this vast and icy island.
+Despite its small stature in comparison to the rest of the world, Nuuk is big in Greenland, being the site of government, museums, and the cultural and culinary heartland of this vast and icy island.

 For a small place, you will be pleasantly surprised to find that are definitely many more things to in Nuuk than you would anticipate.
 Aside from being home to the bulk of Greenland’s museums, Nuuk is found in a beautiful location, surrounded by one of the densest collections of fjords in the world.